da miles

 Running Accomplishments:

-Not much since high school (in San Diego) when I ran a 16:40 5k and a 4:33 mile.
-Have run 7 marathons.
-2 of them that I feel I've been in decent shape for (both this year).
+High school (in San Diego) I ran a 16:40 5k and a 4:33 mile.
+Have run 11 marathons.

 Short-Term Running Goals: